-Your motherboard’s VRM, or Voltage Regulator Module, is a crucial but underappreciated piece of hardware.
-With a series of electronic components, the VRM ensures your CPU or GPU receives clean power at a consistent voltage.
+Your motherboard’s VRM is a crucial but underappreciated series of electronic components that ensure your CPU or GPU receives clean power at a consistent voltage.

 How Does a VRM Work?

 A VRM’s first job is to convert the 12-volt power from your computer’s power supply down to a usable voltage.
 For processors, this is typically between 1.1V to 1.3V.
 The delicate electronics inside can be easily shorted by too many volts.
 Precision is also crucial when powering a processor, and the required voltage must be delivered as exactly as possible.
 That’s why VRMs are more complex than a simple piece of wire.
 But at their heart they are basically a buck converter, precisely stepping down voltage to appropriate levels.

 The VRM uses three components to do its job: MOSFETs, inductors (also called chokes), and capacitors.
 There’s also an integrated circuit (IC) to control it all, sometimes called a PWM controller.
 A simplified schematic of a single-phase VRM can be found below.

 A more detailed discussion of each component’s function can be found on WikiChip’s VRM page.

 Modern computers require more than a single phase VRM.
 Modern power systems use a multi-phase VRM.
 Multiple phases spread the power load over a broader physical area, reducing heat production and stress on components as well as providing other electrical improvements related to efficiency and per-part costs.

 Each phase of a modern multi-phase VRM supplies a fraction of the power required, taking turns to provide power to the CPU.
 Taken individually, each phase provides a brief moment of power, visualized as a square-shaped wave.